coatl-dev/action-pypi-upload/README.md

 # pypi-upload

-GitHub action for publishing your Python 2 distribution files to PyPI or any other repository.
+GitHub action for building and publishing your Python 2 distribution files to PyPI or any other repository using `build` and `twine`.

 ## Usage